Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have come away with 12 wins in the 22 contests they have been listed as the underdogs in this season.
+- The Astros have won in 12, or 52.2%, of the 23 contests they have been named as odds-on underdogs this year.

-- Houston has a record of 2-5 when it's set as an underdog of +115 or more by bookmakers this season.
+- Houston has a record of 2-5 when it's set as an underdog of +115 or more by sportsbooks this season.

 - The moneyline set for this matchup implies the Astros have a 46.5% chance of coming away with a victory in the contest.